kmkolasinski/AwesomeBump/README.md

 5.)
 If everything gone well AB should start after compilation process.
 See Bin/ folder.
 There should be an AwesomeBump file now.

+### OpenGL 3.30 support
+You can now build AB to run all openGL instructions with 3.30 compatibility (note that tessellation will not work with 3.30).
+See [pdf ](https://github.com/kmkolasinski/AwesomeBump/releases/download/BuildingAB/BuildingInstruction.pdf) file and "Step 8" for more datails.
+Basicaly you just have to add "CONFIG+=release_gl330" command in the qmake settings in order to build 3.30  supported version of AB.

 New in version Pi (3.14)
 ===========